 Starring: Diane Lane, Raoul Bova and Sandra Oh

-Professor, literary reviewer and author, Frances Mayes, has her perfect life turned upside down when her husband reveals an affair and files for divorce in order to marry his much-younger (and pregnant) mistress.
+Professor and author, Frances Mayes, has her perfect life turned upside down when her husband reveals an affair and filed for divorce in order to marry his much-younger (and pregnant) mistress.
 As Frances supported her husband while he was writing his own book, he sues her for alimony and also wants to keep their house.

 In order to escape the devastation of her divorce, she takes the gift of a trip to Italy from her best friend and after seeing a posting for a villa for sale, decides to stay.
 This travel movie is based on the 1996 memoir of the same name by Frances Mayes.
 Another one of my favorite travel movies.